Siege of Utica: First Punic War

 The First Punic War was fought between the two main powers of the western Mediterranean in the 3rd century BC: Carthage and Rome.
-The war lasted for 23 years, from 264 to 241 BC, and was fought primarily on the island of Sicily, its surrounding waters and in North Africa.
+The war lasted for 23 years, from 264 to 241 BC, and was fought primarily on the island of Sicily, and in its surrounding waters and North Africa.
 The Carthaginians were defeated and by the terms of the Treaty of Lutatius evacuated Sicily and paid Rome an indemnity of 3,200 silver talents over ten years.
 Four years later, Rome seized Sardinia and Corsica on a cynical pretence and imposed a further 1,200 talent indemnity, actions which fuelled Carthaginian resentment.